colmanmcguan/Tail-Time/tor-0.4.7.8/README.md

 # Modified Tor Instance
 Tor has been modified to emit incoming and outgoing cells to the cell logger.
+It uses the same interface as the cell logger to send data.

 ## About